 Who likes to make a list?
 Checking off feels good but making the list?
 Not so much.
 The list is too big, long, overwhelming.
 Or it gets lost, isn’t used except in a crisis, has too many tasks on it for the day.

 And yet, as David Allen of Getting Things Done discussed- among many good ideas I’ve adopted – if we can empty our mind of the “stuff,” then we can do some real thinking (strategic, creative, etc.).

-If you`ve always relied on your memory, it`s a source of pride that you can remember as much as you do, isn`t it?
-A decade ago or so, my grandmother was the first to teach me this.
-A decade or so ago, at the age of 85, I noticed her memory wasn`t as sharp as it had been.
-And it was sharp.
+If you’ve always relied on your memory, it`s a source of pride.
+For my grandmother, at the age of 85 (of her 102 years!), her memory wasn`t as sharp as it had been.
 She kept everything in her head, proudly so.

-One client uses the auditory option to help her process incoming mail and papers.
+- One client uses the auditory option to help her process incoming mail and papers.
 It is easier for her to talk through the next steps than to write them down.
-And it`s more fun, so increases the likelihood she`ll do the mail/paper processing more often.

 When I`m stuck and can`t figure out what to do next I pull out my pocket recorder and start talking.
 Or if I have lots of ideas for a workshop or article, I’ll pull out the phone to record, too.